opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 "Group" is an ONOS northbound abstraction that is mapped internally to different types of P4Runtime entities.
 In this case you should see 1 group of type `CLONE`.

-`CLONE` groups are mapped to a P4Runtime `CloneSessionEntry`, here used to clone packets to the controller via packet-in.
+`CLONE` groups are mapped to P4Runtime `CloneSessionEntry` entities, here used to clone packets to the controller via packet-in.
 Note that the `id=0x63` is the same as `#define CPU_CLONE_SESSION_ID 99` in the P4 program.
-This ID is hardcoded in the pipeconf code, as the group is created by [PipelinerImpl.java][PipelinerImpl.java] in response to flow objectives mapped to the ACL table and requesting to clone packets such as NDP and ARP.
+This ID is hardcoded in the pipeconf code.
+The group is created by [PipelinerImpl.java][PipelinerImpl.java] in response to flow objectives mapped to the ACL table and requesting to clone packets such as NDP and ARP.